 Many of my patients are so used to exercising regularly that they can’t imagine going months without working out when they become pregnant.

 Is It Safe To Exercise During Pregnancy?

-Good news, exercising during pregnancy can be very beneficial to the overall health of mom and her pregnancy.
+The good news, exercising during pregnancy can be very beneficial to the overall health of the mom and her pregnancy.

 Just make sure you pay attention and listen to what your body is telling you.

 What Is A Healthy Heart Rate While Exercising Pregnant?

 There is old information that you will still find online about not getting your heart rate above 140 when you’re pregnant.
 Frankly, that information is outdated and not applicable anymore.